peerlessparamour/ilysmt/README.md

   - dont pry for alter info .
   - dont treat our fictives/introjects like source .
   - 18+ can int just dont be weird . ( this goes for every1 . )
+  - we are a non sharing fictosexual/yumeshipper of 6 characters
+  - ^ if a char has my husband/wife it is one of our yumes .
+  - please do not say you're a bigger fan of our yumes . ^_^

 - main interests .
   -